 Marble tile is good in theory.
 Most of it has a resin put on it at the factory to fill in tiny holes and fissures, and it might have a (chemical) sealant on it as well.

-A pure slab, or tile, that does not have a glossy finish can be sealed with a natural or low toxin sealer.
-White marble is the most difficult stone to seal in a non-toxic way.
+A pure slab, or tile, that does not have a glossy finish can be sealed with a natural sealer (I tested them here) or low toxin sealer (I tested those here).
+Keep in mind that white marble is the most difficult stone to seal in a non-toxic way.

-Slate is also good, you can find it unsealed like these tiles from Home Depot.
-Though like marble, a resin is used to fill lines and pits.
+Slate is also good, you can find it unsealed.
+Though like with marble, a resin is used to fill lines and pits.

 Concrete tiles have beautiful designs.
 You may want to ask what additives are in the concrete and test them out for tolerability.
 I sealed my concrete tiles with AFM Penetrating Water Stop.
 You can also use the sealers in the concrete post.

 Other natural stones like limestone, travertine, and soapstone are great options for green healthy floors.
-Always check if a resin or sealer is already applied, and then check to see which natural sealers will work over the stone of your choosing.
+Highly sensitive folks may want yo check if a resin or sealer is already applied, and then check to see which natural sealers will work over the stone of your choosing.
 Honed stones (i.e. not glossy) are the easiest to seal with a natural pure option.
 Very dense stones like many granite types and some slate do not require a sealer at all (bonus).

 Tile Sealers: Green companies now make walnut oil and hemp oil that can be used on natural stone and concrete.
 I have tested the natural oils on slate, light-colored marble and dark-colored marble.
 Walnut oil is the preferred oil for most indoor stones, as hemp can turn the color, and tung is too thick.

 Ceramic/Porcelain tiles have a high incidence of lead in the glaze.
 Ask for lead test results from the company and do a simple 3M Lead Swab (those are useful on a number of household items, and they are affordable).
 But to pick up lower levels of lead, you need to hire someone who has an XRF tool.
-Daltile makes claims of no lead (other than in red glaze).
+Daltile and a few other companies listed here make claims of no lead (other than in red glaze for Daltile).

 Once you have ruled out lead, ceramic and porcelain tiles are inert and safe.
 Plus, you don’t have to seal them.
 My post on grout and thinset looks closely at the other materials used in the installation.

 Wood-look porcelain tiles are zero-VOC even though there is a printed image on them.
 The glaze seems to block this.
-I have tested them and I do not detect anything that is different from regular tiles.
+I do not detect anything that is different from regular tiles.